 Before submitting your application for the Digital Corps, we encourage you to:

-- You must be available to start full-time with the cohort in late June or early July 2024.
+• You must be available to start full-time with the cohort in August 2024.
 An exact start date will be communicated to candidates during the selection process.

-- You are a recent graduate who has received an associates, bachelors, masters, professional, doctorate degree or certificate from a qualifying educational institution within the past two years, OR
+• You are a recent graduate who has received an associates, bachelors, masters, professional, doctorate degree or certificate from a qualifying educational institution within the past two years (November 2021 or after), OR

 Prior to submitting an application for the U.S. Digital Corps, you should: